ismaelmosquera/imrlib/readme.md

 > - V is an orthogonal matrix having the right singular vectors of M.
 >

+Compute the pseudoinverse of a MxN matrix using SVD.
+Get the nearest orthogonal matrix of a NxN matrix using SVD.

 The imr.sound.audio package has an audio player with support to play, pause and stop playback.
 	Supported audio formats for the audio player:
 >
 > - mp3